nickader/AderLabWebsite/index.md

 ---
 ---

-# We are a team of researchers using the model yeast, _S. pombe_, and different flavors of microscopy to unravel how cells define and maintain their cellular compartments.
+# How are cells built and kept together?